Al Barlick: Later life

 In 1989, he was elected to the Baseball Hall of Fame by the Veterans Committee.
 Manager Leo Durocher and umpire Bill McGowan were also considered by the committee that year, but the group could only vote in one non-player per year.
 Barlick had been under consideration by the committee for several years before his election.
 In his induction speech, Barlick said, "My dreams are fulfilled far beyond my expectations."

 Barlick wore uniform number 1 when the NL adopted them for its umpires in 1970; however, the league retired number 3 in Barlick's honor after his induction into the Baseball Hall of Fame in 1989.

 On December 27, 1995, Barlick collapsed at his home.
 He was taken to Memorial Medical Center in Springfield, where he died.
-A wife, Jennie, and two children survived him.
-Barlick was cremated.
+His wife, Jennie, and two children survived him.
+He was cremated.

-In 2013, the Bob Feller Act of Valor Award honored Barlick as one of 37 Baseball Hall of Fame members for his service in the United States Coast Guard during World War II.
+In 2013, the Bob Feller Act of Valor Award honored Barlick as one of 37 Baseball Hall of Fame members for his service in the Coast Guard during World War II.